 The Nutcracker premiered in Saint Petersburg on Sunday, December 18, 1892.
 The story was told like never before, complete with swirling snowflakes, the Sugar Plum fairy and dances from all the nations within the Land of Sweets: Spanish chocolate, Arabian coffee, Chinese tea, Russian candy canes, Danish flutes, and of course, Mother Ginger and her “Polichinelles.”

-After the premier, the ballet was given mixed reviews, but it has endured as a Christmas tradition for ballet folk and non-ballet folk ever since.
+After the premier, the ballet was given mixed reviews, but it has endured as a Christmas tradition for ballet lovers and non-ballet folk ever since.

 The story of Clara and the Nutcracker has come a long way throughout history, but the journey is far from over!
-On Dec.
-19, Disney released a trailer for the upcoming movie, The Nutcracker and the Four Realms.
+Disney has released it’s own adaptation, The Nutcracker and the Four Realms.
 Made in the same style as the other recent Disney remakes like Beauty and the Beast and Cinderella, this film features big-name actors (Morgan Freeman, Kiera Knightly and real-life ballet star Misty Copland) in a new adaptation of the story with a darker twist.

 The film opens in the classic way, with Clara and company at a Christmas party.
 However, this plot will focus on Clara’s quest to find a key that will open a box containing a gift given to her by her late mother.
 Another major difference is the re-interpretation of Mother Ginger (played by Helen Mirren) as the villain.